School Science Lessons

 10. Lutein, C40H56O2, xanthophyll pigment

-Lutein and zeaxanthin, found in egg yolks and plant sources such as carrots and spinach, have been shown to protect against a serious age-related eye disease, macular degeneration.
+Lutein and zeaxanthin, found in egg yolks and carrots and spinach, have been shown to protect against a serious age-related eye disease, macular degeneration.

 Carotenoids may be better absorbed through egg yolks than through vegetables due to the fats present in egg yolks.